postsharp/Metalama.Patterns/doc/npc.md

 }
 ```

-An object of class `C` above can subscribe to `ChildPropertyChanged` of it's `A` property.
-When it receives a notification for `Property.AnotherProperty` from this object, it means that the value of `YetAnotherProperty` should be reported as changed.
+An object `c` of class `C` above subscribes to `ChildPropertyChanged` of `c.A` property.
+When it receives a notification for `Property.AnotherProperty` from `c.A`, it means that `c.A.Property.AnotherProperty` has changed and PropertyChanged should be raised for `c.YetAnotherProperty`.

 ## Compile-time analysis
 The aspect automatically analyses the user code of the target class.
 The analysis is performed on PostSharp's code model, which builds expressions on top of the IL code.

-However, due to limitations of PostSharp, the analysis is performed only the original code, all other aspects need to integrate with `NotifyPropertyChanged` aspect using internal interfaces and helpers.
+However, due to limitations of PostSharp, the analysis is performed only on the original code, all other aspects need to integrate with `NotifyPropertyChanged` aspect using internal interfaces and helpers.

-During the analysis phase it attempts to build a list of dependencies for each property:
+During the analysis phase the aspect attempts to build a list of dependencies for each property:
 1) Dependencies on fields, i.e. when field `F` changes, value of property `P` potentially also changes.
 ```
 private int F;